jhill1/SEPwC/source/Algorithms.rst

 We now have a count of each word and we loop through a final time (step 7) to remove those with fewer than 3 occurrences (or in other words with more than 2 occurrences).

-Step 8 is then make the word cloud from the remaining words ("times", "random" and "need")
+Step 8 is then make the word cloud from the remaining words ("times", "random" and "need").
+We'll not cover that here as it is quite difficult to do graphics in pseudocode.